robinmonjo/sc-redis/README.md

 - [ ] allow user to choose container ip address
 - [ ] allow to directly use the host net interface (and not `scredis0` bridge)
 - [ ] start using an existing rootfs (data persistence)

+##Hacking on sc-redis

+The Makefile contains lot's of info but basically, to get started:
+1. fork this repository and clone it
+2. `make vendor`
+3. `make redis-rootfs` (as it's not versionned)
+4. `make build` done !

+Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work.

 ##Credits